MHamzaS45/Collection-of-Python-Projects/Messages from the Four Emperors /README.md

 # 🏛️ Messages from the Four Emperors

-**Messages from the Four Emperors** is a small text-based adventure and cryptography game written in Python, inspired by the *Year of the Four Emperors* of Ancient Rome.
+**Messages from the Four Emperors** is a small text-based adventure and cryptography, in vein of games like **Adventureland**, **Zork**, written in Python.
+The setting is inspired by the historial *Year of the Four Emperors* period of Ancient Rome.
 The player travels between palaces, passes guarded entrances using secret passphrases, and uncovers encrypted messages left behind by each emperor.

-This project blends **historical flavor**, **file-based game state**, and **classical cryptography** into a simple but intriguing console experience.
+This project blends **historical flavor**, **file-based game state**, and **classical cryptography** into a simple but also an intriguing console experience.

 ---